Moorj/python-exercises/README.md

 # python-exercises

 Python exercises from "Programming on Python" of Michael Douglas.
+And my first steps on github.